 Infection prevention is a high priority at Wesley Medical Center.
 We follow the Centers for Disease Control (CDC) and other regulatory agencies' requirements to make your hospital stay safe.
 Our staff is continuously updated on new infection prevention practices.
-We put these in place, evaluate our outcomes, and make any necessary adjustments to make Wesley Medical Center the safest medical environment.
+We put these in place, evaluate our outcomes, and make any necessary adjustments to make Wesley Medical Center a safe medical environment.
 If you have questions or concerns, talk to your nurse or contact the Infection Prevention Department at 962-7570.

 Steps YOU can take to prevent infection

 Hand hygiene (soap and water or alcohol gel)

 - Clean your hands before you eat, after coughing, sneezing or using the bathroom.